zty012/markdown_editor/README.md

 )
 ```

-Make sure to enable toolbar `enableToolBar: true`, in order to set the colors
+In order to set the colors

 ```dart
 MarkdownFormField(